jordannakamoto/roboseo/README.md

 # SEO Content Refresher
 Designed for a client to speed up webscraping and data entry for SEO content writing.
-For monthly batches of ~100 client sites.
 Ongoing updates are being implemented on different version on client's machine.

+# Project Overview

+Challenge:
+Managing seasonal SEO updates across hundreds of websites and thousands of pages is time-consuming and requires manual processes between several different tools.

+Solution:
+An integrated workspace that centralizes all essential SEO editing tasks:
+- Page data collection via scraping.
+- Metadata editing with visual page previews
+- AI recommendations for content updates
+- Bulk image review with editable alt tags
+- Integration with Google Sheets for writing final work report for delivery

+This tool reduces friction in high-volume SEO work, enabling faster turnaround and a better UX.

 ## Screenshot
 Sorry these screenshots are blurred to maintain client anonymity.